 As an author Bob has written "Fan Letters to a Stripper: A Patti Waggin Tale" a coffee table biography of the 1950's burlesque queen and her husband Don Rudolph of major league baseball fame.
 The Western novel series, Lancer; Hero of the West," features 6 books with 10 planned.
 He has produced the documentary film "Shaken; The Great Sylmar Earthquake" (Amazon Prime) and four short films.
 A prolific writer Bob has also written 20 screenplays including one based on Fan Letters to a Stripper.
 Currently in production is a feature podcast based on "Fan Letters to a Stripper."
 Due out September 2022.

 You can contact Bob for interrviews at email@example.com

-A native of Pittsburgh Bob began his radio career in 1972 and worked all over the Western US, several times in the L-A market.
+A native of Pittsburgh Bob began his radio career in 1972 and worked all over the Western US.
 He's currently a news anchor at CBS Radio LA; KNX 1070 News Radio.
-Bob has won multiple broadcast awards including an Edward R. Murrow Award (among others) for anchoring KNX's storm coverage in 2011.
-His book "No Barrier: How the Internet Destroyed the World Economy" was named the Second Place Award Recipient for the 2013 Los Angeles Press Club Awards Book Category.
+Bob has won multiple broadcast awards including an Edward R. Murrow Award for anchoring in 2011.
+His book "No Barrier: How the Internet Destroyed the World Economy" was named the 2nd Place Award Recipient for the 2013 Los Angeles Press Club Awards Book Category.